pkaushik23/mycodeshares/FbLoginMvcWebApp/HowTo.md

 ## Facebook Authentication in ASP.Net Core without Identity

 ### Motivation:
->Implement social authentication without the [ASP.NET Core Identity](1) API.
+>Implement social authentication without the [ASP.NET Core Identity][1] API.

 While trying to implement social login for a sample *ASP.NET Core MVC application*, I went through the official Microsoft [documentation](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/?view=aspnetcore-3.1).
 And, I must admit despite going through it mutiple times, I was not able to wrap my head around it.
-Either, perhaps the documentation is arranged in a manner which is more focussed towards [ASP.NET Core Identity](1) API or I was terribly confused.
+Either, perhaps the documentation is arranged in a manner which is more focussed towards [ASP.NET Core Identity][1] API or I was terribly confused.
 I think safe to assume later.

-This blog is a result of one of my self learning exercise, I followed this help [document](2), but still many things were missing and hence this post.
+This blog is a result of one of my self learning exercise, I followed this help [document][2], but few things were not clear and hence this post.
 Therefore documenting it for later reference.

 ### Goals to  achieve:
 We will be trying to achieve following, and solve issues as they arise: